I discussed with a friend, I wanted to explain something, and I came up with this term, it expresses very well, what I wanted to explain.

 This means that you re-define perfection.
 You just have to add one more parameter.
 Your perfection means the best what you can do with an unlimited timeline.
 Let’s try the same, with a limited timeline.
 Do the best you can, within a time-box.
 It is an interesting exercise.

-If you did not had a real time constraint, you will notice that you will automatically re-evaluate the items on the list, re-think the priorities, maybe re-order, understand better the dependencies, the bottlenecks, and all your activity will become more conscious, planned, and maybe even strategic. 🙂 Have fun.
+If you did not have a real-time constraint, you will notice that you will automatically re-evaluate the items on the list, re-think the priorities, maybe re-order, understand better the dependencies, the bottlenecks, and all your activity will become more conscious, planned, and maybe even strategic. 🙂 Have fun.